-The most significant research was an NIH funded study comparing two groups of 11 month old babies.
+The most significant research was an NIH-funded study comparing two groups of 11-month-old babies.
 One group was taught baby sign language.
 The second group was given verbal training.
 Surprisingly, the signing group were more advanced talkers than the group given verbal training.
-The lead of the signing group continued to grow, with the signers exhibiting verbal skills 3 months ahead of the non-signers at 2 years old.
-Their lead seemed to shrink a little after two years old, but even at three years old – the signers were still ahead1.
+The lead of the signing group continued to grow, with the signers exhibiting verbal skills three months ahead of the non-signers at two years old.
+Their lead seemed to shrink a little after two years old, but even at three years old, the signers were still ahead1.

-The authors of the NIH study, followed up with the children at 8 years old.
+The authors of the NIH study followed up with the children at eight years old.
 Surprisingly, there was still a difference.
 Signers showed IQ’s 12 points higher than the non-signers, even though they had long since stopped signing.
-This put the signers in the top-25% of eight year old, compared to the non-signers who were close to average2.
+This put the signers in the top 25% of eight year olds, compared to the non-signers, who were close to average2.

 1. Susan W. Goodwyn, Linda P. Acredolo and Catherine A. Brown.
 Impact of Symbolic Gesturing on Early Language Development, Journal of Nonverbal Behavior, 24, 81-103 (2000).
 Link to paper

 2. Linda P. Acredolo, and Susan W. Goodwyn, The Longterm Impact of Symbolic Gesturing During Infancy on IQ at Age 8, International Conference on Infant Studies (July 18, 2000: Brighton, UK) Link to paper